kapresoft/kapresoft.github.io/_posts/2018-08-15-getting-started-with-java.md

 <!--excerpt-->

-# Table of Contents
-1. Downloading and Installing a Java Development Kit (JDK)
+## Downloading and Installing a Java Development Kit
-  - Oracle Java Development Kit
-  - Open Java Development Kit

-2. Environment variables
-3. Compiling and Running Your Java Application

-# 1.&nbsp;&nbsp;Downloading and Installing a Java Development Kit

 A Java Development Kit or JDK may be downloaded from the Oracle Java Website or the Open JDK.